epfl-ada/ada-2021-project-mmng/README.md

 Task                    |Responsable
 ------------------------|-------------
 Data Exploration        |    Mauro
-Merge Wikidata Quotebank|    Michael
+Merge Wikidata Quotebank|    Gioele
-Preprocess text data    |    Nicky text data Vectorization |    Gioele
+Preprocess text data    |    Nicolas
+Text data Vectorization |    Michael
-Model exploratios       | Nicky  & Mauro
+Model exploration       | Nicolas  & Mauro
+Pipelines organization  | Nicolas & Michael
-Time series analyisis   | Gioele & Michael
+Time series analysis    | Gioele & Michael
-Data story redaction    | Nicky & Mauro
+Data story redaction    | Nicolas & Mauro
 Web-site creation       | Gioele & Mauro
-github/code organization| Michael
+Github/code organization| Michael
-pipelines organization  | Nicky & Michael

 # Strategy
 In order to deal with such a big dataset we are rewriting our datasets in pickle format.
 This allow for efficient reading/writing.
 In addition, as suggested, when is necessary we always process data either line-by-line either in chunks.
 We encountered a RAM overload problem when tring to vectorize the data with tf-idf model, but managed to solve them thanks to algorithms that allows iterable as inputs, and do not load all data into memory.